cloudai-hub/MLOps/Basic_interview_questions.md

 ## 4. Feature Importance
 **Q:** What is feature importance?
 **A:** A measure of how much each feature contributes to the predictive power of a model.
+It tells what features are important for the training.

 **Methods:**
 - Model-based importance (RandomForest, XGBoost)